-Travelers’ success on the road is directly connected to how well their trip was planned and prepared.
+Travelers’ success on the road is directly connected to the planning and preparation of the trip.

-Planning a successful business trip should always prioritize keeping your business traveler as productive and stress-free as possible.
-This requires carefully considered, clever planning and a detailed itinerary.
+Organizing business travel should always prioritize keeping your business traveler as productive and stress-free as possible.
+This requires careful consideration, clever planning and a detailed business trip plan.

-As a travel manager, the best thing you can do is to be as organized as humanly possible beforehand so that you can be free to solve problems if and when they arise.
+As a travel manager, the best thing you can do is to be as organized as possible beforehand so that you can handle problems if and when they arise.

 How can you do this?
-Check out our top tips below.
+Check out our top tips for booking international travel for business below.

 Planning a business trip for your boss